 Accommodations-Housing in Budapest

 You need to complete a BSM “Housing/Roommate” form.
-The link to the form is found within the application system acceptance email you receive.
+The link to the form is found within email you receive from email@example.com.
 Students will be housed in furnished apartments approved by BSM.
 Lodging is arranged by our Hungarian BSM Staff along with roommate assignments upon completion of your BSM Housing/Roommate form after acceptance.

 You can indicate special needs or wants on this form.
 Please note that each student has his/her own bedroom.
 If a roommate is chosen, it is simply an apartment mate.
 The form will go to the North American Office and to the Budapest Office.
 Staff in Budapest coordinate housing and will try their best to accommodate; but we cannot guarantee specific requests.
 Housing assignments are given upon arrival in Budapest.
 Apartments come completely furnished with such things as furniture, sheets, towels, kitchenware, etc. Clothes dryers are extremely rare.
 Keep in mind thick items, such as sweatshirts, take several days to air dry; please plan accordingly.